EASY PEACH COBBLER BREAD PUDDING

 Amazingly delicious, Easy Peach Cobbler Bread Pudding is full of fresh peaches, rich custard, and a hint of rum!

 Bread Pudding is the easiest dessert in the world to make.
-It’s economical as well, especially for a crowd since it uses day-old (or two-day-old) bread.
+It’s also economical, especially for a crowd since it uses day-old (or two-day-old) bread.

 Peach Cobbler Bread Pudding